MAnitsu/PlaywrightUITest/README.md

 venv\Scripts\activate # activates environment

 # macOS/Linux:
-(might need to use `sudo apt install python3.12-venv` first if this is the first installation of venv on the system) python3 -m venv venv source venv/bin/activate # activates environment
+# might need to use the following commands first:
+sudo apt install python3.12-pip sudo apt install python3.12-pytest sudo apt install python3.12-venv pip install playwright
+# if you have all of the above already installed, use only:
+python3 -m venv venv
+source venv/bin/activate # activates environment
 ```